 There are some great luxury houses, such as Adventure Bay Retreats, as well as an excellent campground with waterfront cabins.

-It is a gorgeous crescent-shaped beach tucked beneath the hillside of a pretty little holiday village.
+The gorgeous crescent-shaped beach is tucked beneath the hillside of a pretty little holiday village.

 With lots of low-key beach houses overlooking the beach, this is the perfect spot for an old-fashioned beach holiday in Tasmania.